Written by

 Do I need car insurance in Victoria if CTP is included in my registration?

-How can I reduce my Car Insurance premiums?
+How can I reduce my car insurance premiums?

 Does Victoria have high rates of car theft?

-What cars get stolen the most?
+What cars get stolen the most in Victoria?

 Does Victoria have dangerous roads?